An official website of the United States government

-The NCS program collects data in geographic areas defined by the U.S. Office of Management and Budget (OMB).
-(For a list of all areas included in the 2008 East South Central Census Division earnings estimates, see Appendix C.)
+The NCS program collects data in metropolitan and micropolitan areas defined by the U.S. Office of Management and Budget (OMB) and a sample of counties located outside those defined areas.
+(For a list of all areas included in the 2009 East South Central Census Division earnings estimates, see Appendix C.)

 Survey data were collected over a 13-month period for the 87 larger areas; for the 140 smaller areas, data were collected over a 4-month period.
-For each establishment in the survey, the data reflect the establishments most recent information at the time of collection.
-The data for the East South Central Census Division were compiled from locality data collected between December 2007 and January 2009.
-The average reference period is July 2008.
+For each establishment in the survey, the data reflect the establishment’s most recent information at the time of collection.
+The data for the East South Central Census Division were compiled from locality data collected between December 2008 and January 2010.
+The average reference period is July 2009.